 Common Examples of Grassy Weeds

-Annual Bluegrass or Poa is another common grassy weed found frequently in Georgia.
-This undesired lawn guest is an annual grassy weed, meaning when the weather turns cooler, it will die instead of simply going dormant.
+Annual Bluegrass or Poa is another common grassy weed frequently found in Georgia.
+This undesired lawn guest is an annual grassy weed, meaning when the weather turns cooler, it will die instead of merely going dormant.
 However, this does not necessarily make it easier to eradicate in turf.
 Bluegrass can thrive in cooler, shady, damp spots.
 Once the weather turns hot and dry, however, this type of grass will often die, leaving dead, brown patches in your yard.
-It also forms dense patches which can withstand short mowing heights.
+It also forms dense patches that can withstand short mowing heights.

 Weed Control of Grassy Weeds in Turf

-Pre-emergent herbicide applications are among the best ways of battling grassy weeds.
-In other words, stopping them before they start.
-Pre-emergent treatments should be done before spring, and includes applying an herbicide that activates in the top layer of soil.
+Pre-emergent herbicide applications are among the best ways of battling grassy weeds by stopping them before they start.
+Pre-emergent treatments should be done based on grass type and include applying an herbicide that activates in the top layer of soil.
 Pre-emergent weed control treatments aren’t a miracle cure, however, and need to be followed up with other treatments.
-It is also important to note that when applying pre-emergent herbicides, you will be unable to start seeding your lawn (if you need to fill sparse spots) after the pre-emergent chemicals have been applied.
-Pre-emergent weed control products should be used when temperatures are remaining constantly around 55-65 degrees for around ten consecutive days in spring to allow it to work on the weeds before they germinate and to kill seedlings.
+It is also important to note that when applying pre-emergent herbicides, you will be unable to start seeding your lawn (if you need to fill sparse spots) after the pre-emergent chemicals have been used.

 Post-emergent treatments are applied after weeds have already been established.
 The sooner they are treated, the better.
-Post-emergent weed control treatments utilize herbicides to broadly treat or spot-treat weeds as they are identified and established.
+Post-emergent weed control treatments utilize herbicides to broadly treat or spot-treat weeds.
 There are a few different post-emergent treatments:

 Contact herbicides may be used on annual weeds.
 When it is applied to the foliage, it shrivels up and dies.
 For many annual weeds, killing off the foliage is enough to eliminate the entire weed.

 Weed control treatments may also be classified into selective and non-selective treatments.
 Selective treatments are most often used on grassy weeds because contact with other healthy plants is unavoidable.
-Non-selective treatments are only used for extremely broad weed control.
+Non-selective treatments are only used for broad-spectrum weed control.

 Long-term Lawn Care For Grassy Weed Avoidance

-In order to keep your lawn looking healthy and weed-free, there are certainly some steps to help avoid the emergence of grassy weeds.
+To keep your lawn healthy, there are certainly some steps to help avoid the emergence of grassy weeds.
 A complete lawn care plan can help tackle those pesky weeds and keep your lawn healthy, lush, and the envy of every neighbor in town.
 Cultivating a thick, dense, high-quality turf will also help prevent the emergence of grassy weeds, and utilizing the services of a professional lawn care service that provides weed control can certainly help.
-In order to help keep grassy weeds at bay, take the following steps:
+To help keep grassy weeds at bay, take the following steps:

 1) Apply pre-emergent weed control according to the instructions on the package.
-This will prevent those early spring weeds from developing.
+This will prevent weeds from developing.

-3) Water less frequently but for longer periods.
+3) Water less frequently but for more extended periods in the morning.
 A good, deep watering will encourage deeper roots for your grass.
 This also allows the soil surface to dry out completely between watering, which is an excellent deterrent for grassy weeds.